svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 2. Serve an [`xrp-ledger.toml`](xrp-ledger-toml.html) file at your domain, and complete the [domain verification](xrp-ledger-toml.html#domain-verification) steps.

 3. Share your validator's public key with the public, especially other `rippled` operators.
-For example, you can share your validator's public key on your website, on social media, in the [XRPChat community forum](https://www.xrpchat.com/), or in a press release.
+For example, you can share your validator's public key on your website, on social media, in the [SGYChat community forum](https://www.xrpchat.com/), or in a press release.

-4. Submit a request to have your validator listed in XRP Charts' [Validator Registry](https://xrpcharts.ripple.com/#/validators) using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScszfq7rRLAfArSZtvitCyl-VFA9cNcdnXLFjURsdCQ3gHW7w/viewform).
+4. Submit a request to have your validator listed in SGY Charts' [Validator Registry](https://xrpcharts.ripple.com/#/validators) using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLScszfq7rRLAfArSZtvitCyl-VFA9cNcdnXLFjURsdCQ3gHW7w/viewform).
 Having your validator listed in this registry provides another form of public verification that your validator and domain are owned by you.
 To complete the form, you'll need the following information:

       1. Find your validator public key by running the following on the validator server.